Sarah Winston Syme Henry: Early life

 Sarah Winston was born about 1710.
 Her parents, Mary (Dabney) and Isaac Winston, came from families who immigrated in the 1660s to Colonial Virginia.
 Sarah descended from distinguished Presbyterian families from Yorkshire, England.
 Isaac immigrated from Wales about 1702, and settled in Hanover County in Colonial Virginia.

 Marriage to John Syme

 Sarah married John Syme in 1726, becoming Sarah Winston Syme.
 Having immigrated from Aberdeenshire, Scotland recently, he established himself in Hanover County on a large tobacco plantation of several hundred acres called Studley Farm.

 John Henry, who owned 400 acres of uncleared land in the county, joined Syme to help him work the plantation and to learn tobacco-farming methods.
 He lived and worked there for four years and was the farm manager when Syme was away.

 Sarah and John had a son, John Syme, Jr., before John Syme died in 1731.
-William Byrd II, who visited Studley Farm in 1732, described the young widow: "A portly, handsome Dame… much less reserved than most of her countrymen… [which] became her well and set off her other agreeable qualities to good advantage."
+That boy, who inherited the farm upon reaching legal age, would also have a long legislative career, representing Hanover County in the House of Burgesses multiple times beginning in 1761, and last serving a state senator representing Hanover and nearby Caroline Counties in the state senate in 1788.
+Meanwhile, William Byrd II, who visited Studley Farm in 1732, described the young widow: "A portly, handsome Dame… much less reserved than most of her countrymen… [which] became her well and set off her other agreeable qualities to good advantage."